Relationship management for emotional intelligence

 Improve listening and speaking skills

-It can be challenging to communicate effectively when emotions are involved.
-Communication can be more complex and demanding than in calmer or more neutral situations.
-A few basic techniques or tips can improve your communication style when speaking and listening to someone with negative emotions.
+It can be challenging to communicate when emotions are involved.
+Communication can be more difficult and demanding than in calmer or more neutral situations.
+A few basic tips can improve your communication style when speaking and listening to someone with negative emotions.
 See Improve listening and speaking skills to learn more.

 Emotionally intelligent emailing

-Many of us use email to connect with the people in our lives.
-In many workplaces, emailing is a necessary part of the job.
-Although emailing can be an easy and efficient way to deliver information, there’s a risk the messages will get “lost in translation.”
+Many of us use email and social media to connect with the people in our lives.
+In many work spaces, this is a necessary part of the job.
+These can be an easy and quick ways to deliver information.
+There’s also a risk the message can be perceived in a different way than intended.
 See Emotionally intelligent emailing to learn more.

 Express respect and appreciation